-Putting vinyl-related products on crowdfunding websites like Kickstarter.com seems to be all the craze these days.
-However, who can blame these designers?
+Putting vinyl-related products on crowdfunding websites like Kickstarter seems to be all the rage.
 Most new product creators, especially in the record player industry appear to be hitting the jackpot with the Kickstarter crowd.

 Take this vinyl Bluetooth speaker from Uncommon Goods.
 It needed $10000 for its project to be in full swing.
 13 Days of the crowdfunding project is left to go and already over $10000 been pledged towards the project.

 It goes to show you that people love novelty items, things that look different and that no one else owns.
 It’s probably the same with the Spinbox, a cardboard built-it-yourself record player.
 The idea seems strange, novel and maybe even unpractical, but that’s precisely the reason it will sell.

-What’s neat about this design is the fact that when you pledge different amounts to the vinyl Bluetooth speaker, you get different packages where you can either submit a request an album for the speaker.
+What’s neat about this design is the fact that when you pledge different amounts to the vinyl Bluetooth speaker, you get different packages where you can either submit a request for an album for the speaker.

 The speaker is created by Jeff who has been making products from old vinyl records for over ten years.
 It follows a very similar trend to that of Frederick from Vinyl Pop Art.